Advertiser Disclosure

 Written by Marc Guberti

-Marc Guberti is a Certified Personal Finance Counselor who has been a finance freelance writer
+Marc Guberti is a Certified Personal Finance Counselor who has been a finance freelance writer for five years.
+He has covered personal finance, investing, banking, credit cards, business financing, and other topics.

-Marc’s work has appeared in US News & World Report, USA Today, Investor Place, and other
+Marc’s work has appeared in US News & World Report, USA Today, Investor Place, and other publications.
+He graduated from Fordham University with a finance degree and resides in Scarsdale, New York.

-them (mostly from the 1930s and 40s).
-Marc is an avid runner who aims to run over 100
+When he’s not writing, Marc enjoys spending time with the family and watching movies with them (mostly from the 1930s and 40s).
+Marc is an avid runner who aims to run over 100 marathons in his lifetime.

-4 min. read
+7 min. read

 Expenses keep coming, and some people need extra cash to cover short-term emergencies.
 People in this scenario will borrow money to pay expenses and then repay the loan.
-Unfortunately, some people who borrow money for innocent expenses find themselves in a mountain of debt due to high-interest rates and not paying off the debt on time.
-Payday loans and car title loans are notorious for high-interest rates, making consumers seek alternatives.
+Unfortunately, some people who borrow money for innocent expenses find themselves in a mountain of debt due to high interest rates and not paying off the debt on time.
+Payday loans and car title loans are notorious for high interest rates, making consumers seek alternatives.
 A credit card cash advance is one alternative you may have considered.
 We will discuss how much credit card cash advances cost and whether you should use them or get funds elsewhere.

 How Does a Credit Card Cash Advance Work?